makinteractlab/makinteractlab.github.io/_projects/SpinOcchietto_2022.md

 ### References

 Myung Jin Kim and Andrea Bianchi.
 2022. **SpinOcchietto: A Wearable Skin-Slip Haptic Device for Rendering Width and Motion of Objects Gripped Between the Fingertips**.
-To appear in The 35th Annual ACM Symposium on User Interface Software and Technology (_UIST '22_). <!--Association for Computing Machinery, New York, NY, USA, Article 433, 1–14.--> DOI: [https://doi.org/10.1145/3526114.3558651](https://doi.org/10.1145/3526114.3558651)
+To appear in The 35th Annual ACM Symposium on User Interface Software and Technology (_UIST '22 Extended Abstracts_). <!--Association for Computing Machinery, New York, NY, USA, Article 433, 1–14.--> DOI: [https://doi.org/10.1145/3526114.3558651](https://doi.org/10.1145/3526114.3558651)

 <!-- DO NOT CHANGE MANUALLY -->